 The content relevance section checks to make sure that your top keywords appear in the content on your page.
 This signal of relevance to both users and Google can have a big impact on both your conversion rates and Quality Score.

 Finally, drawing on WordStream’s industry expertise and wealth of data, we’re able to compare performance against recommended benchmarks and best practices to provide an overall assessment of landing page health, and make suggestions that may help increase over performance.
 The best practices section of the report checks to make sure you’re:

 - Using a lead form (and not asking for too much information)

 - Using proper header tags

 - Not using the same landing page for multiple campaigns

 - Including a clickable phone number on your page

 We’re optimistic that the end result will give businesses better insight into what happens to their potential customers after the click.
 Our goal at WordStream is to help advertisers squeeze the greatest possible return out of their PPC investments, and we recognize that optimizing PPC campaigns is only half of the story.
 A supercharged PPC campaign won’t convince an advertiser about the power of PPC if it points to a poorly constructed landing page.

-Try the Landing Page Grader & Tell Me What You Think!
+Try the Free Landing Page Tool & Tell Me What You Think!

 We’ve already identified a number of features for future versions of the Landing Page Grader, which will help SMB’s gain even deeper insights into their PPC landing page performance.
 And during the beta phase, I’d love to get as much feedback as possible.
 Please try out the landing page optimization tool today and let me know, in the comments below or in an email, what you think and how we can make it better.